AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ### Bulk upload assets {#bulk-upload-assets}

-Users or organization, such as photographers or creative agencies, can create a lot of local assets in scenarios, such as photoshoots, retouching, or selection from a larger set done outside of AEM.
+Users or organization, such as photographers or creative agencies, can create numerous local assets in scenarios, such as photoshoots, retouching, or selection from a larger set done outside AEM.
 They can upload these large local folders to AEM Assets directly from the desktop app.
-The folder hierarchies are preserved and all the nested sub-folders and included assets are uploaded.
+The folder hierarchies are preserved and all the nested subfolders and included assets are uploaded.
 The uploaded assets are immediately available to other users of the same server for consumption as well.
 Assets are uploaded in background, so the operation is not tied to a web browser session.

 ![Bulk upload multiple local folders from your desktop into AEM](assets/upload_local_folders_da2.png "Bulk upload multiple local folders from your desktop into AEM")